Visit our Operating Hours & Seasons page to learn when the Lighthouse Visitor Center and the stairs leading down to the Lighthouse are open.

 Visitors walking off of official trails and paths trample vegetation, which may lead to the death of the trampled plants.
 Over time, as more and more visitors use a route, it starts to look more and more like an official trail, and more and more visitors use it, resulting in a feedback loop that makes the "trail" look "official."
 However, these "social paths" tend to exacerbate erosion and harm threatened and endangered species.
 These paths also can lead to locations where visitors may be more at risk to injury, endangering themselves and any potential rescuers.

 The only official maintained trails/routes/paths in the Point Reyes Lighthouse area are the paved service road and pathway from the parking lot to the Lighthouse, the South Beach Overlook Trail (a dirt trail leading north from the shuttle stop to the South Beach Overlook), and the path/stairs leading to the Sea Lion Overlook, located 1,100 feet (335 m) east of the Lighthouse parking lot.
-(Please note that the location of the Sea Lion Overlook on Google Maps is incorrect, as of July 2019.)

 The Lighthouse Visitor Center